Where to find Fortnite Mole Team Drill Sites and interact with a computer terminal

 Fortnite Mole Team Drill Sites locations

-There are currently two Fortnite Mole Team Drill Sites locations that we've identified, though it's possible that more will be deployed and we'll add them in here if they are.
-Mole Team: Omega is situated in the snowy valley just to the east of Logjam Lumberyard, while Mole Team: Ryder is found southeast of Greasy Grove by a river on the edge of the desert biome.
+There are currently three Fortnite Mole Team Drill Sites locations that we've identified, though it's likely that more will be deployed and we'll add them in here when they are.
+Mole Team: Omega is situated in the snowy valley just to the east of Logjam Lumberyard, while Mole Team: Dash are working in the clearing directly north of The Daily Bugle, and Mole Team: Ryder is found southeast of Greasy Grove by a river on the edge of the desert biome.

 How to interact with a computer terminal at Mole Team Drill Sites

 To interact with a computer terminal at Fortnite Mole Team Drill Sites, you need to look for the tent covered area close to the digging machine.
-Inside that tent near a chest and stack of crates you'll see the computer terminal, which you need to approach and follow the interact prompt to complete this quest.
-It would be sensible to take out the patrolling IO Guards before attempting this, as they can deal high amounts of damage to you at close range and you may get eliminated before you have chance to use the computer terminal.
+Inside that tent near a chest and stack of crates you'll see the computer terminal, which you need to approach and follow the interact prompt to complete this quest – using the terminal will also highlight all enemies and chests in the surrounding area for a short time, so it's worth considering using this as a tactical option during regular gameplay.
+It would be a sensible option to take out the patrolling Fortnite IO Guards before attempting this, as they can deal high amounts of damage to you at close range and you may get eliminated before you have chance to use the computer terminal.

 Fortnite patch notes | Fortnite tips | Fortnite Creative codes | Fortnite 2FA | How to enable cross platform Fortnite matches | How to level up fast in Fortnite | How to get free Fortnite V-Bucks | Fortnite Starter Pack | Fortnite characters | Fortnite map | Fortnite new weapons | Fortnite Victory Crown | Fortnite Timber Pines | Fortnite Tornadoes and Lightning | Fortnite tall grass | Fortnite Klombos | Fortnite Klomberries | Fortnite Season 2